 Quality control in Six Sigma is an ongoing endeavor and requires a mindset of having a success rate of 99.9997%.
-This requires consistently monitoring for defects, waste, and variation using specific Lean Six Sigma tools, such as:
+This requires consistent monitoring for defects, waste, and variation using specific Lean Six Sigma tools, such as:

 Now let’s talk about what creates a habit.
 A habit consists of the cue, the behavior, and the reward.
 Since quality in Six Sigma has a strong emphasis on the customer or Voice of Customer (VOC), let’s see why it is important to always be checking in with that customer.
 Depending on what line of business you’re in, your biggest challenge is always going to be change.